 This is because, when you choose to eat that pastry, it’s usually at a time when you are feeling hungry and are directly facing the object of your temptation.
 Conversely, when you’re thinking about avoiding that temptation, it’s usually at a time when you are feeling full and don’t have the temptation in sight, such as when you’re sitting at your desk right after you’ve finished the pastry, or when you’re lying in bed at home.

 To avoid this issue, where you keep repeating the same mistake due to the way that the empathy gap influences your planning, you can examine your past actions, and see how you truly act when you’re in a different emotional state, rather than how you think and hope you will act.
 This will enable you to accurately predict your future thoughts and behaviors, and will help you prepare yourself accordingly.

 In the case of breaking your diet, which we saw above, examining your past behavior could allow you to realize that if you go into the break room hungry at 2 PM, then you’re probably going to eat that pastry, even if you wish that wasn’t the case.
-Then, instead of continuously engaging in the same detrimental behavior, you could modify your actions in order to behave in a way which will allow you to accomplish your goal.
+Then, instead of continuously engaging in the same detrimental behavior, you could modify your actions in order to behave in a way that will allow you to accomplish your goal.